Skip to content

 Combustible cladding — assessed, reported, rectified.

 Non-compliant cladding is the most consequential problem a building's facade can carry.
-Summit assesses it, documents it defensibly, and rectifies it.
+Summit assesses it, documents it defensibly, and rectifies it — assessment and the works under one accountable team.

 The issue